 Get the Ultimate Guide to Maximizing Channel Sales

-Measuring the Success of Your Channel Partner Program
+Channel Sales Metrics to Ensure the Success of Your Channel Partner Program

 “If you can’t measure it, you can’t improve it.” – Peter Drucker

 First things first: identifying your channel partner program KPIs.
-The metrics you choose to track will define what qualifies as a successful partnership for your organization, which makes this a critical step for any effective program.
+The channel sales metrics you choose to track will define what qualifies as a successful partnership for your organization, which makes this a critical step for any effective program.

 Revenue and Profitability Metrics

-The dollars and cents metrics are the most obvious means of measurement.
+The dollars and cents metrics are the most obvious means of channel sales measurement.
 How much money is your partner program bringing in?
 Is there a partner generating substantially more revenue than the others?
 Or substantially less?
 Understand what’s working and what isn’t and leverage the success of one partner into the success of all the others.

 - Total Channel Program Revenue